justynath/read-and-grow/README.md

 **Navbar**

-  - Featured on all three pages, the fully responsive navigation bar includes links to the logo, home page, gallery, and sign-up page.
+  - Featured on all three pages, the fully responsive navigation bar includes links to the logo, home page, current reading, and sign-up page.
 It is identical on each page to facilitate easy navigation.
   - This section allows users to navigate seamlessly between pages on all devices without needing to use the 'back' button.

   <details><summary>Navbar Screenshot</summary>